 1. Leverage the skills of your team members

 You don’t have to document everything yourself.
 Strategically involve other team members to ensure everyone’s time is used wisely.

 2. Complete most documentation in the room

 Many providers have found that dictating clinical notes during patient visits saves time and provides ancillary benefits.

 For example, when talking with a patient about their health history or treatment plan, summarizing aloud can double as your dictation and a way to engage the patient, improve understanding, and ensure accuracy.
 Whether you dictate or type, consider completing most documentation in the exam room.

 3. Know the E/M documentation guidelines

-Save time by adhering to the guidelines and documenting only what’s medically necessary to complete today’s visit.
-For example, a 99213 level of service, which is the code used 61 percent of the time by family physicians seeing Medicare patients, does not require a comprehensive review of systems or a comprehensive exam.
+Save time by adhering to the guidelines and only documenting what’s medically necessary to complete today’s visit.
+For example, a 99213 level of service, the code used 61 percent of the time by family physicians seeing Medicare patients, does not require a comprehensive review of systems or a comprehensive exam.

 5. Perfect clinical notes won’t be perfect